Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 I checked the closest Bonferroni hits from the candidates genes in a window of 500k, 1M and 2M [SEE 12.ter_Annotate_nearby_Bonferroni_hits.sh].

 Suggestive signals are identified close to the candidates genes.
 Suggestive signals mean that the Bonferroni threshold is not reached but the signals still strong.
 These signals were extracted by taking the id of SNPs to have the exact position and then used the distance from the candidate genes to verify the position and the related gene name.
 The distance is calculated compared to candidat gene coordonates.
 For the 500kb window, no Bonferroni-significant association overlapped the Campbell et al. candidate genes.
-However, suggestive associations (p < 1E-05) were detected within 500 kb of all six candidate loci, with the strongest signal located ~171 kb upstream of the ENAM/AMBN/AMTN enamel gene cluster (p = 1.85E-08).
+ODAM showed a weaker local signal (best p = 1.64E-06 within 500 kb).
+However, suggestive associations (p < 1E-05) were detected within 500 kb of all six candidate loci, with the strongest signal approximately 171–271 kb upstream of the ENAM/AMBN/AMTN enamel gene cluster (p = 1.85E-08).
 This latter signal remains stronger than the majority of the genomic background below Bonferroni threshold and than genes located in the region containing enamel or teeth genes. **Further analysis have to be made to detect LD between ENAM gene and the suggestive association**.

 **Table of Closest suggestive SNP to candidat genes in Asian elephants.**